CA-CST-SII/Software-Standards/Principles for Self-Taught Programmers.md

 ### Open/Close Principle
 "Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification."

-Bertrand Meyer is generally credited as having originated the term which appeared in his 1988 book Object Oriented Software Construction.
+Bertrand Meyer is generally credited as having originated the term which appeared in his 1988 book *Object Oriented Software Construction*.
 Later in 1990 the concept were redefined to refer to the use of abstract interfaces.

 Meyer said that once completed, the implementation of a class could only be modified to correct errors and that new or changed features would require that a different all together.

 The redefined concept stated that those classes (the original and the new ones) should derive from an abstract interface that defines the functionality to allow it to polymorphically substituted for each other.
 In other words, once the implementation of a class is done, changing the behavior of a method in the class would often leads to breaking in the code and usually it is not easy to determine every possible break point.

 Protect the implementation of that functionality in that class helps to avoid problems.
 To change a behavior, another class that implements differently the same method and to guarantee that the method signature is the same an abstract interface is used.
 An abstract interface is like a contract that says what are the formats of the input and the output of a method but has no implementation.

 Consider the sample above.
 Examine the calculation class as below:
 ```Java
 public class Sum {